opencitations/oscar/doc/README.md

 **How:** assign a string value to the **title** key.

 #### The column width:
-Specify the width of the column.
+Specifies the column width.
 Note that the sum of column widths for all the field entries should be 100%.
 **How:** assign a percentage value to the **column_width** key.

 #### Column values type: